Kids' & youth clothing

 Depending on who your target market is, there are different trends you can look into and give them a fresh spin (or start your own).
 Ugly Christmas sweaters are still a huge thing, so if you have an amusing design in your mind, put in on a sweatshirt or a hoodie.
 You can always experiment with different products too.

-If you’re a Printful user, play around with our mockup generator.
+If you’re a Printful user, play around with our Design Maker.
 We recently added new seasonal shapes and clipart that you can use to jazz up your products.

 During the holiday rush, there’s one must-do that you just cannot forget about – checking if all of your print files are intact and synced correctly.
 Go through all of your listings and double- and triple-check the files you’ve synced with Printful.
 You don’t want your customers to end up with a different product than the one they actually ordered.
 That can result in unhappy buyers, additional customer support work, loss in profits for you if you have to refund or replace the item, and potentially even a bad review on your store.